-Based upon a review of filings with the SEC and written representations that no other reports were required, the Company believes that during the fiscal year ended January 31, 2004 all of our directors and executive officers complied with the filing requirements of Section 16(a) of the Exchange Act, with the exception of (due to administrative errors on the part of the Company): Enrique Hernandez, Jr., Alfred E. Osborne, Jr., William D. Ruckelshaus and former director Stephanie M. Shern, who all filed late reports relating to the deferral of their respective annual stock awards and three subsequent dividends paid in the form of stock units on such deferred stock award; Bruce A. Nordstrom, who filed one report late relating to the deferral of a portion of his annual director stock award; Jack A. McMillan, who filed one report late relating to the reinvestment of two dividend payments into Company Common Stock; Geevy Thomas, who filed one report late relating to the exercise and same day sale of a stock option; and Laurie M. Black and James R. O'Neal, each of whom filed one report late relating to an intra-fund transfer in the 401(k) Plan & Profit Sharing into Company Common Stock.
+Based upon a review of filings with the SEC and written representations that no other reports were required, the Company believes that during the fiscal year ended January 31, 2004 all of our directors and executive officers complied with the filing requirements of Section 16(a) of the Exchange Act, with the exception of (due to administrative errors on the part of the Company): Enrique Hernandez, Jr., Alfred E. Osborne, Jr., William D. Ruckelshaus and former director Stephanie M. Shern, who all filed late reports relating to the deferral of their respective annual stock awards and three subsequent dividends paid in the form of stock units on such deferred stock award; Bruce A. Nordstrom, who filed one report late relating to the deferral of a portion of his annual director stock award; Jack A. McMillan, who filed one report late relating to the exercise and same day sale of a stock option; and Laurie M. Black and James R. O'Neal, each of whom filed one report late relating to an intra-fund transfer in the 401(k) Plan & Profit Sharing into Company Common Stock.